TechAuditoLCLRennes/technical-datas/README.md

 # technical-datas
-A website with technical datas about LesChampsLibres auditorium venue.
+A website with technical datas about LesChampsLibres's auditorium venue.